garciart/network-automation/labs/README.md

 ![Reload the Device](../img/b01.png)

-Now, at the Linux prompt, attempt to SSH into the device using the username and the IP address:
+Go back to the Linux Terminal and attempt to SSH into the device using the username and the IP address:

 ```
 ssh admin@192.168.1.20